 The table structure of spreadsheets allows the developer to organize the computations and results in a natural and intuitive manner.
-Spreadsheets are ubiquitous - almost everybody has one - and files written by one spreadsheet can usually be imported by others.
+Spreadsheets are ubiquitous - almost everybody has one - and file formats have become standardized, so files written by one spreadsheet can usually be imported by others.
 As a result, developers and users can easily pass simulation models from one to another.
 For these reasons, the spreadsheet is an attractive platform for simulation.

 There are a number of publications that discuss spreadsheet simulation.
-See (Winston 1996) and (Ragsdale 2000) for very readable tutorials.
+See (Winston 1996) and (Seila, Ceric, and Tadikamalla 2003), Chapters 2 through 4 for very readable tutorials.